 Iron is a mineral in the human body and is essential for good health.
 Iron is necessary in the production of hemoglobin, the substance in red blood cells that carries oxygen throughout the body.
 If you do not have enough iron, you may develop iron deficiency which may prevent your body from making enough hemoglobin.
 This is the most common nutritional problem worldwide.1 Iron deficiency is often undiagnosed and left untreated.

-Why use Chromagen® to treat iron deficiency?
+Why use Chromagen®

 - Rapid or irregular heartbeat5

 - Poor performance on mental and psychomotor tests6